amanjaiswal30/dsa-solutions/questions/arrays/largest_number.md

 ---

 ## 🔹 Logic & Intuition
-- To form the largest number, compare numbers based on their **concatenation order** rather than their numeric value.
+- To form the largest number, compare numbers based on their **concatenation order** rather than numeric value.
 - For example, compare `X + Y` and `Y + X` (strings concatenated) — whichever is **lexicographically larger** should come first.
 - Sort the array based on this **custom comparator** and join the numbers.